 Corsa, a Canadian corporation, is subject to income tax under Canadian tax rules.
-The principal business operations of Corsa in the United States are conducted through its wholly owned direct U.S. subsidiary, Wilson Creek Holdings, Inc. ("WCH"), which owns approximately 81.0% of WCE, a U.S. limited liability company and 100% of Mincorp Acquisition Corp. ("MAC"), a U.S. corporation.
+The principal business operations of Corsa in the United States are conducted through its wholly owned direct U.S. subsidiary, Wilson Creek Holdings, Inc. ("WCH"), which owns 100% of WCE, a U.S. limited liability company and 100% of Mincorp Acquisition Corp. ("MAC"), a U.S. corporation.
 WCE owns Maryland Energy ("MER"), a U.S. limited liability company.
 MAC owns Mincorp, Inc., PBS Coals, Inc., ("PBS"), Rox Coal, Inc., Quecreek Mining, Inc., Croner, Inc. and Elk Lick Energy, Inc., all of which are U.S. Corporations.
 Corsa's subsidiaries are U.S. companies and subject to taxation under U.S. tax rules.
-WCE and MER are treated as disregarded entities for U.S. tax purposes, and as such, their income and losses will be treated as incurred directly by WCH (on a pro rata basis based on its ownership interest in WCE), their parent company, which is subject to U.S. tax laws.
+WCE and MER are treated as disregarded entities for U.S. tax purposes, and as such, their income and losses will be treated as incurred directly by WCH, their parent company, which is subject to U.S. tax laws.
 WCH will file a consolidated tax return which will include MAC and all of its subsidiaries.
 The payment of dividends from Corsa's subsidiaries to Corsa will be subject to U.S. withholding tax in certain circumstances.